-\emph{Results.--} We find the ground states of various molecules using VQE with either FCI or SCI, and benchmark the simulations with classical FCI and coupled-cluster single-doubles with perturbative triples (CCSD(T)) using PySCF~\cite{Szabo:2012, Bartlett:2007, Sun:2018}.
-We obtain the electronic Hamiltonian from OpenFermion, transformed to the qubit basis using the Jordan-Wigner transformation~\cite{Whitfield:2011, McClean:2020}, and use Qiskit to construct the quantum circuits for the statevector simulator, quantum device simulator, and IBMQ's Torino quantum hardware, with details specified in the End Matter~\cite{Sun:2018, Javadi-Abhari:2024, Abughanem:2025}.
-To estimate the energy we use the Hadamard test to measure the expectation values of Pauli strings, requiring another ancilla qubit~\cite{Aharonov:2009}.
-For H$_2$, we converge the energy to chemical accuracy, $1.6\times 10^{-3}$ Hartree, and H$_6$ we converge the energy to $10^{-5}$ Hartree, and use the COBYLA and BFGS optimizers implemented in SciPy respectively~\cite{Virtanen:2020}.
-For the device and noisy simulator we sample with 1024 measurements.
-Finally, we found that oversampling the WFT by $2D$ or $3D$ was sufficient to generate a full rank transformation, with the exact values of oversampling constants listed in the End Matter.
+\textit{Results--} We find the ground states of various molecules using VQE with either FCI or SCI, and benchmark the simulations with classical FCI and coupled-cluster single-doubles with perturbative triples (CCSD(T)) using PySCF.~\cite{Szabo:2012, Bartlett:2007, Sun:2018} We obtain the electronic Hamiltonian from OpenFermion, transformed to the qubit basis using the Jordan-Wigner transformation,~\cite{Whitfield:2011, McClean:2020} and use Qiskit to construct the quantum circuits for the statevector simulator, quantum device simulator, and IBMQ's Torino quantum hardware, with details specified in the Supplementary Information.~\cite{Sun:2018, Javadi-Abhari:2024, Abughanem:2025} To estimate the energy we use the Hadamard test to measure the expectation values of Pauli strings, requiring another ancilla qubit.~\cite{Aharonov:2009} For H$_2$, we converge the energy to chemical accuracy, $1.6\times 10^{-3}$ Hartree, and H$_6$ we converge the energy to $10^{-5}$ Hartree, and use the COBYLA and BFGS optimizers implemented in SciPy respectively.~\cite{Virtanen:2020} For the device and noisy simulator we sample with 1024 measurements.
+We find a full rank WFT by oversampling the Walsh basis and use the QR decomposition to find a $D$ by $D$ WFT.

-In Figure~\ref{fig:H2_and_H6} we show the the dissocation curves of the quantum FCI solutions for H$_2$ and H$_6$ in a minimal STO-6G basis~\cite{Hehre:1969}.
+In Figure~\ref{fig:H2_and_H6} we show the the dissocation curves of the quantum FCI solutions for H$_2$ and H$_6$ in a minimal STO-6G basis.~\cite{Hehre:1969}